jakebildy/sellustrate/README.md

 ![sellustrate](https://github.com/jakebildy/sellustrate/blob/master/sellustrate_logo.png?raw=true)

-Sellustrate uses image recognition linked to the eBay API and a neural network to create a description to generate Ebay item profiles from a simple photo.
+Sellustrate uses image recognition linked to the eBay API and a neural network to create a description to generate eBay item profiles from a single photo.
+Developed in 36 hours for the Caltech hackathon (HackTech).

 # Technical Details